Yemen immunity law partially protects Saleh aides

-The draft immunity law, which is due to be discussed in parliament on Saturday following several delays, has been criticised by protesters, the United Nations and rights groups, among them Human Rights Watch, which described it as a "licence to kill".
+The draft law - condemned by Human Rights Watch as a "licence to kill" and criticised by protesters and the United Nations - is due to be discussed in parliament on Saturday, following several delays.

-But the United States has defended the draft law, which gives Saleh full legal protection, as the only way to coax him from power and end months of protests against his rule that paralysed the impoverished state for most of 2011.

-It had previously offered blanket immunity to associates of Saleh as well, but an amended version of the law limited that to protection from prosecution over "politically motivated" crimes committed whilst conducting official duties, except those considered "terrorist acts".
+It had previously offered blanket immunity to associates of Saleh, who will still get full protection himself, but the amended version of the law shields his aides from prosecution over "politically motivated" crimes committed whilst conducting official duties, except those considered "terrorist acts".

-Saleh said last month he would go to the United States to get medical treatment, hours after his forces killed protesters demanding he face trial.
-Washington said it would consider his visa request, inviting domestic criticism that it would be seen to be shielding him.

-But despite party officials saying this month he would not travel after all so as not to hold up the transfer of power, the Middle Eastern diplomat signalled it was still on the cards.
+Under a power transfer plan hammered out by Yemen's wealthier Gulf neighbours and signed by Saleh in November, the veteran leader was promised legal immunity to help ease him out of office and end months of protests against his rule.

 The immunity offer would cover the 33-year period of Saleh's presidency and could not be cancelled or appealed against.